 Actionable Evidence

 The evidence must be actionable.
-This means that the information that is readily available to the registrar must be sufficient to enable the registrar to make a reasonable determination as to whether the Registered Name is being used for one or more forms of DNS Abuse.
+This means that the information that is readily available to the registrar must be sufficient to enable the registrar to make a reasonable determination as to whether the Registered Name is being used or was being used for one or more forms of DNS Abuse.
 Registrars are encouraged to proactively monitor the Registered Names that they sponsor to identify potential DNS Abuse.
 A registrar’s assessment of actionable evidence will vary depending on the circumstances of each case.

 Obtaining Actionable Evidence From an External Party